Lenhan231/hugo_aws/content/1-Worklog/1.7-Week7/1.7.3-Day33-2025-10-22/_index.md

 ### Error & Not Found Handling

-- Chỉ cần `not-found.tsx` cho case không tìm được sách → coi như expected flow.
+- Only `not-found.tsx` is needed for missing books—treat it as an expected branch.
-- Không dùng `error.tsx` để tránh double handling; các lỗi còn lại log ở backend.
+- Skip `error.tsx` to avoid double handling; log unexpected issues on the backend.
-- Giữ UX nhất quán: hiển thị CTA quay lại danh sách và hotline hỗ trợ.
+- Keep UX consistent with a CTA back to the listing page plus a support hotline.

 ## Environment & Config

-- Sử dụng biến môi trường rõ ràng: `NEXT_PUBLIC_API_URL` cho frontend, `API_URL` cho route handlers.
+- Use explicit environment variables: `NEXT_PUBLIC_API_URL` for the frontend and `API_URL` for route handlers.
-- Đảm bảo `.env.example` cập nhật khi thêm biến mới.
+- Keep `.env.example` in sync whenever a new variable is introduced.
-- Chuyển logic build URL vào helper (`lib/api.ts`) để tránh lặp.
+- Centralize URL construction in `lib/api.ts` to prevent duplication.

 ## Insight

-- Server Components giảm latency đáng kể khi render detail page.
+- Server Components noticeably reduce latency when rendering detail pages.
-- App Router giúp cấu trúc thư mục rõ ràng, dễ chia nhỏ khi thêm slice mới.
+- The App Router enforces a clear folder structure, making it easier to split new slices.
-- Khi mock API, dùng fetch trực tiếp từ Prism, chỉ cần đổi base URL là xong.
+- When pointing to the mock API, fetch directly from Prism by swapping the base URL.

 ---

 # **Hands-On Labs**

-- Tạo `not-found.tsx` tùy biến với CTA điều hướng.
+- Create a custom `not-found.tsx` with navigation CTAs.
-- Viết helper `getBook(id)` tái sử dụng cho server components và tests.
+- Implement a reusable `getBook(id)` helper for server components and tests.
-- Kiểm tra build `npm run lint && npm run build` đảm bảo cấu hình Next.js sạch.
+- Run `npm run lint && npm run build` to ensure the Next.js configuration stays clean.